-Buying property in La Linea is cheap compared to the rest of the Costa del Sol.
-But cheap doesn't mean free.
-Between transfer tax, annual IBI, plusvalía on sale, notary fees, and registry costs, you're looking at roughly 10-13% on top of the purchase price in buying costs alone.
+Buying property in La Linea is affordable compared to the rest of the Costa del Sol, but that does not mean cost-free.
+Between transfer tax, annual IBI, plusvalía on sale, notary fees, and registry costs, you are looking at roughly 10% on top of the purchase price in buying costs alone.

 Most guides either skip the details or drown you in legal jargon.
 This one gives you the actual numbers for La Linea in 2026, so you can budget properly before making an offer.